sbamin/canineglioma/docs/figures/A1_preload.md

 Sequencing data generated from canine patients with glioma (n=83 donors) is available in the Binary Alignment Map (BAM) format (n=373) at the NCBI SRA database under BioProject ID: [PRJNA579792](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA579792).

-[View details](/methods/S02_data_sources/) on comparative sequencing data used from patients of human pediatric and glioma.
+[View details](/methods/S02_data_sources/) on comparative sequencing data used from patients of human pediatric and adult glioma.

 ### R session